Gladbeck: Pre-industrial society

-Early archeological finds prove a population in the region of Gladbeck already in about 2000 BC.
+Early archeological finds prove that the region of Gladbeck was already populated as early as 2000 BC.
 It was first mentioned in 1020 as Gladbeki and was originally a small village of 300 inhabitants.
 The village with its five peasantries (Butendorf, Brauck, Rentfort, Ellinghorst and Zweckel, now quarters of Gladbeck) was arranged around St. Lamberti cathedral.

 From 1180 to 1802 Gladbeck belonged to the Vest Recklinghausen and was thus linked with the Electorate of Cologne.
 A certificate from 1236 mentions Knight Ludolfus de Wittering who is most likely to have erected Wittringen Castle around that time.
 Especially during the first years of the Thirty Years' War (1618–48) many cornfields in and around Gladbeck were destroyed by marauding soldiers.
-Additionally, the Black Death killed many inhabitants of Gladbeck in the Thirty Years' War.
+Additionally, the Black Death killed many inhabitants of Gladbeck during the Thirty Years' War.

 At the 1815 Congress of Vienna the Kingdom of Prussia acquired the area and administered it within the Province of Westphalia.
 Before the Revolutions of 1848 there were three bad food crises in Gladbeck in 1816/17, 1830/31 and 1846/47.
 However, the "March Revolution" had no consequences on Gladbeck.